SallyH3/prototypeFlash/README.md

 ---

 #### Abstract:
-For my final project in mod2 at Turing School of Sotware & Design, I created a flashcard app for users to study prototype methods.
+For my final solo project in mod2 at Turing School of Sotware & Design, I created a flashcard app for users to study prototype methods.

 ---